QBasy/Assignment3_ADS_Sayat/README.md

 # Main 🚀 [Link](src/Main.java)

-The Main class is created to call each class by using Scanner and methods (switch-case)
+The Main class is created to call each class and function by using Scanner and methods (switch-case)

 ```java
         int a = 0;